 I’m always busy, and used to get really overwhelmed.
-Until, I changed my mindset to focus more on gratitude and less on the stress (hey, that rhymes).
-These gratitude journal prompts really helped me re-set my mindset!
+Until, I changed my mindset to focus more on gratitude and less on the stress.
+I use journaling as a way to clear my head and sort out my thoughts These gratitude journal prompts really helped me re-set my mindset!

 Want more money?
 Check out my post on how to manifest money!

 Something as simple as refocusing your attention from your challenges to acknowledging the things that you are grateful for in your life can instantly boost your mood.

 Setting intentions is a great reminder to focus on what really matters to you each day!

 Studies show that practicing gratitude on the regular, can raise your mood and also boost your self-esteem, will power, long term health, and even your level of success in life!

 Beat the blues with these practices to help you develop your sense of gratitude: